Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> As for Gladstone's relation to $crooge, "Race to the South Seas"
-IS the story to go to... but only partially, as Barks made an ERROR in that story in explaining who Gladstone was to $crooge.
+As for Gladstone's relation to $crooge, "Race to the South Seas" IS the story to go to... but only partially, as Barks made an ERROR in that story in explaining who Gladstone was to $crooge.
 Barks pointed this out to me himself when I was quizzing him while building my